-During lockdown, more of us have been affected by loneliness than ever before.1,2 Take the time to check in with those around you.
-You never know the difference it could make.
+During the pandemic, more of us were affected by loneliness than ever before.1,2 Now, even as restrictions are lifted and we’re able to see our friends and family again, it’s important to take the time to check in with those around you.
+You never know the difference you could make.

-The Have A Chat campaign is a joint initiative launched by UK charity, the Campaign to End Loneliness and Bristol Myers Squibb to address loneliness as a major public health issue in the UK & Ireland.
-Together, we aim to raise awareness of the powerful impact that having a chat and making connections can have to tackle loneliness and inspire people to discover the power of human connection.
+The Have A Chat campaign is a joint initiative by UK charity, Campaign to End Loneliness and Bristol Myers Squibb to address loneliness as a major public health issue in the UK & Ireland.
+Together, we aimed to raise awareness of the powerful impact that having a chat and making connections can have on tackling loneliness and inspiring people to discover the power of human connection.

-As part of the campaign we worked with choreographer and former Strictly Come Dancing judge Arlene Phillips, CBE, to create a video which tells the story of how just taking a moment out of your day to connect with someone can make a big difference.
-Through the campaign, we are asking people to have a chat to raise awareness of and address the major public health issue of loneliness.
+As part of the campaign, we worked with choreographer and former Strictly Come Dancing judge Arlene Phillips, CBE, to create a video which tells the story of how just taking a moment out of your day to connect with someone can make a big difference.
+Through the campaign, we asked people to have a chat to raise awareness of and address the major public health issue of loneliness.